smarterclayton/openshift-go-cart/README.md

     $OPENSHIFT_REPO_DIR/bin/goexample

-If you want to serve web requests (vs. running in the background), you'll need to listen on the ip address and port that OpenShift allocates - those are available as HOST and PORT in the environment.
+If you want to serve web requests (vs. running in the background), you'll need to listen on the ip address and port that OpenShift allocates - those are available as OPENSHIFT_GO_IP and OPENSHIFT_GO_PORT in the environment.

 The repository contains a sample go file which will print "hello, world" when someone hits your web application - see [web.go](https://github.com/smarterclayton/openshift-go-cart/blob/master/template/web.go).